 PDL - (Personal Development Learning)

 Personal development learning (PDL) (previously PSHE) is a non-statutory subject.
+However, Relationship and Health Education are covered during these lessons and, as of April 2021, these are statutory.
 At Norwood Primary School we believe PDL enables children to become healthy, independent and responsible members of society.
 We encourage our pupils to play a positive role in contributing to the life of the school and the wider community.
 In so doing we help to develop their sense of self-worth.
 We teach the children how society is organised and governed.
 We ensure that they experience the process of democracy in school through teaching and the school council.
 We teach them about rights, respect and responsibilities and they learn to appreciate what it means to be a positive member of a diverse multicultural society.

 Children in the Early Years are taught the PDL elements of the Foundation Stage through the Personal, Social and Emotional aspect of the curriculum.